 Each year, the College of Arts and Sciences recognizes outstanding alumni for their contributions to their fields and to the lives of others.
-The winners of the 2022 Distinguished Alumni Awards will be honored during this fall’s Homecoming and Reunion Weekend, Oct.
+The winners of the 2022 Distinguished Alumni Awards were honored during the 2022 CWRU Homecoming and Reunion Weekend, Oct.
 6-9.

 Distinguished Undergraduate Alumnus